w3c/webextensions/proposals/split_tabs_proposal.md

         "type": "function",
         "description": "Gets all tabs that have the specified properties, or all tabs if no properties are specified.", "parameters": [{
           "type": "object",
           "name": "queryInfo",
           "properties": {
             ...
             "splitViewId": {
               "type": "integer",
               "minimum": -1,
               "optional": true,
-       "description": "The ID of the Split View that the tabs are in, or $(ref:tabs.SPLIT_TAB_ID_NONE) for tabs that aren't in a Split View."
+              "description": "The ID of the Split View that the tabs are in, or $(ref:tabs.SPLIT_VIEW_ID_NONE) for tabs that aren't in a Split View."
             },
             ...
+          }
         }]
       }
     ]